 The odds of winning any prize are not that great at 72/1, but if it's purely jackpots that you're after, Ireland’s lottery game is a better bet than most.
 To join in the game yourself, follow our secure link and enjoy all the Irish Lotto has to offer!

-The French Loto offers the best odds of winning any prize at 6/1, so for regular players it's one that shouldn't cost too much money.
-The prizes below the top two tiers are relatively paltry, so don't get too excited by the generous odds.
+The French Lotto offers the best odds of winning any prize at 6/1, so for regular players these odds are attractive.
+The prizes below the top two tiers are relatively small sums so it is best not to get too excited by the generous odds.

 There is a minimum jackpot of €2 million, which rolls over by another million every time it's not won – the odds of winning this are around 19 million to one, though.
 Players looking to test those 6/1 odds can play the French loto today!

-Whisper it quietly, but this little-known Polish game offers the best jackpot odds around.
+This little-known Polish game offers some of the best jackpot odds around.
 Mini Lotto is the smaller version of Poland’s main lotto draw and, as the name suggests, the jackpots are not huge (normally around the £50,000 mark).
 The flipside of this is that the odds of winning are far greater than any other lottery game, at around 850,600 to one.

-Moreover, it only costs 25p for a ticket, so it's also the cheapest lottery.
-With draws taking place six days a week, you even have more chances to win.
-To join in on the next draw and try your luck at a life changing jackpot, head over to TheLotter's lottery website today and start picking your winning numbers!
+It only costs 25p for a ticket, so it's also the cheapest lottery.
+With draws taking place six days a week, you also get more chances to win.
+To be part of the next draw and try your luck at a life changing jackpot, head over to TheLotter's lottery website today and start picking your winning numbers!

 Generally speaking, the lotteries with the largest jackpots have the longest odds of winning, which is logical since more people play them.
-So for players looking for the best odds of winning, it's advisable to stay away from the most popular games like EuroMillions, the National Lottery and the US Powerball and instead look for alternatives that offer smaller jackpots but much greater chances of winning.
+So, for players looking for the best odds of winning, it's advisable to stay away from the most popular games like EuroMillions, the National Lottery and the US Powerball and instead look for alternatives that offer smaller jackpots but better statistical chances of winning.